 Bleach has no effect in dissolving the common culprits of household drain clogs, like hair, food scraps and grease.
 Also, pouring bleach can harm the integrity of your drains and pipes.
 It’s a lose-lose scenario.

 Bleach is an eye and respiratory irritant.
 Both bleach and its fumes can have detrimental effects.
 If used undiluted, bleach will:

 - Irritate skin and mucous membranes

 - Cause respiratory issues for those with asthma or heart conditions

 Bleach can also create a toxic gas if it comes in contact with other household cleaners, like ammonia.

 Even in small amounts, bleach and ammonia can create chloramine gas, which can irritate your respiratory system.

-If bleach is mixed with acid, it creates chlorine gas, which, when inhaled, can cause breathing problems, burning eyes, vomiting, pneumonia, and even death.
-Acids are present in many household toilet bowl cleaners, some glass and window cleaners, drain cleaners, and rust removers.
+If bleach is mixed with acid, it creates chlorine gas.
+When inhaled, the gas causes breathing problems, burning eyes, vomiting, pneumonia and even death.
+Acids are present in many household toilet bowl cleaners, drain cleaners, rust removers and some glass cleaners.

 The unintentional mixing of chlorine with ammonia or acids is one of the most common household accidents, resulting in thousands of injuries each year.

 The volatile combination of bleach and acid also produces a significant amount of heat.
 If you pour bleach down the drain after using a drain de-clogger, the heat from the reaction can damage your pipes, and in extreme cases, cause your pipes to burst.